espra/core/doc/README.md

-The documentation site is automatically generated from the `*.txt` source [reStructuredText](http://docutils.sourceforge.net/rst.html) files using Yatiblog, a static site generator that can be found in `environ/startup`.
+The documentation site is automatically generated from the `*.txt` source [reStructuredText](http://docutils.sourceforge.net/rst.html) files using `yatiblog`, a static site generator that can be found in `environ/`.

 If you want the documentation as HTML files for offline use, you can generate the `website` HTML files by just running `yatiblog` in this directory.